An update from 2020:

 This looks suspiciously, but after rebuilding a project with docker-compose, the dependencies will be present in a container, and you app will (hopefully) work.

-However, this solves the problem only partially: there is still no node_modules directory on host!
-I’m surprised there was no mention of this problem in any article on the subject that I read.
-Even now I have hard time believing people are developing like that, because I feel like I’m blind without being able to see the sources of vendor libraries.
+However, this solves the problem only partially: there is still no node_modules directory on the host!
+I’m surprised this problem is ignored by most docker articles and tutorials, because inspecting and modifying the source code of the libraries is an important part of my programming routine.
 Writing this post, I had to verify again that the problem really does exist and it’s not just in my head.

-Anyway, the workaround I came up with is, besides declaring an additional volume, to manually copy directory with dependencies from container to host, like this:
+Anyway, the workaround I came up with is to manually copy directory with dependencies from container to host, like this: